Intro-to-CS-Bootcamp/HW/README.md

 # HW

-The skeleton code for homework for each chapter, except for CH10. \
+The skeleton code for homework for each chapter (CH10 TBD). \
 Feel free to modify!